311 Conklin Hall

 Research interests: early American history, political economy, history of the corporation, economic history, the history of New York City

-Brian Phillips Murphy is the Director of the Honors College at Rutgers University – Newark and Associate Professor in the History Department.
+Brian Phillips Murphy is Associate Professor in the History Department.

 Born in Paterson, Professor Murphy studied at Haverford College and earned his Ph.D. from the University of Virginia.
 Before joining Rutgers in 2016 he previously taught at Baruch College, where he won a Whiting Fellowship for excellence in teaching and was a member of the faculty of the Macaulay Honors College at the City University of New York.